someone13574/gpui-builder/README.md

 > [!WARNING]
 > This application is still *very* early in development and the code is very volatile.
-Don't expect it to be useful or working correctly.
-Please don't open any issues at this time; they will be ignored.
-PR's are still accepted.
+Don't expect it to be all that useful or polished.
+Please don't open any feature requests at this time; they will likely be ignored or set on the backburner.
+Bug reports and PR's are welcome, but I might take a while to get to them.

 # UI Builder & Preview for GPUI

 This is an application which aims to speed up the visual aspect of designing an interface which GPUI.
-Instead of rebuilding for each change, you instead get a live preview of a component which can then be easily exported into your project.
+Instead of rebuilding for each change, you instead get a live preview of a component.
+Currently there is no way to export components.

 ## Contributing

 Contributions are always welcome!
 Please open a draft PR while you work on any larger changes as well as discussing them in an issue beforehand.
-Feel free to tackle and existing issues as well.
+You can also comment on an issue if you would like to be assigned to it.

 ## License